 You're encouraged to file Form 945 electronically.
 Go to IRS.gov/EmploymentEfile for more information on electronic filing.
-If you file a paper return, where you file depends on whether you include a payment with Form 945.
-Mail your return to the address listed for your location in the tables that follow.
+If you file a paper return, where you file depends on whether you include a payment with Form

+945. Mail your return to the address listed for your location in the table below.

 PDSs can't deliver to P.O. boxes.
 You must use the U.S. Postal Service to mail an item to a P.O. box address.
 Go to IRS.gov/PDS for the current list of PDSs.
 For the IRS mailing address to use if you're using a PDS, go to IRS.gov/PDSstreetAddresses.
-Select the mailing address listed on the webpage that is in the same state as the address to which you would mail returns filed without a payment, as shown in Table 1 or Table 2.
+Select the mailing address listed on the webpage that is in the same state as the address to which you would mail returns filed without a payment, as shown in the table below.